haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 -rd will first update the FRAT
 - false dependencies between renamed instructions heading to RS will be corrected
-- false dependencies due to retiring instructions updating the RAT after read will also be corrected
+- false dependencies due to retiring instructions updating the RAT after read from renaming will also be corrected
 - instruction will be assigned to an open Reservation Station Entry

 ## RS (Reservation Station) STAGE
-Centralized Reservation Station to reduce stalls
+- Centralized Reservation Station to reduce stalls
+- have not yet parameterized completely # entries to issue into RS
+- - can currently do 1-4 instructions per cycle

 # MISSPECULATING BRANCHES